mikebway/knative-poc/docs/private.md

 Having Knative services accessible from the public internet is not, generally speaking, a good idea.

+You can label an individual Knative service to restrict access to only within the cluster (see [Configuring private Services](https://knative.dev/docs/serving/services/private-services/)), but the default is public access.
+Sooner or later someone will forget to apply the label for their service and it might be publically accessible for months before anyone notices.

 **Bottom line:** If you don't want to ever have Knative Services accessible from the public internet, don't make the Knative Serving `config-domain` and `config-istio` ConfigMap changes that we made following the initial [Install Knative on Minikube locally](Installation.md) instructions.
 That allowed us to verify everything was working from